vitreo12/OmniOversampling/README.md

 # OmniOversampling
-Port of Jatin Chowdhury's Oversampling code
+Port of Jatin Chowdhury's Oversampling code.

+It requires omni >= 0.4.1